youreachedrahat/PPBL-2023-Token-Registry/readme.md

         >Note: In the "Access Tokens" section you will generate your new *personal access token*.
 That token will start with the prefix *glpat*.
 Once generated, you should copy it immediately and save it securely.

-    - Parcial result: if you go to your fork at GitLab and select your *working-branch*, you'll see all the modifications you made.
+    *d.* Parcial result: if you go to your fork at GitLab and select your *working-branch*, you'll see all the modifications you made.
 But, if you switch to your *main* branch, you will see that there are no modifications in that branch.
 So that, it's time to merge the modifications to the *main branch* of **your fork** (not yet to the Gimbalabs repo).

-    - Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.
+    *e.* Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.

-    - In the new terminal, execute:
+    *f.* In the new terminal, execute:
         ```bash
         git checkout main
         ```
-    - Merge your *working-branch* into your *main branch*:
+    *g.* Merge your *working-branch* into your *main branch*:
         ```bash
         git merge working-branch
         ```
-    - Push the changes:
+    *h.* Push the changes:
         ```bash
         git push
         ```

-    - Final result: if you go to your fork at GitLab and select your *main branch*, this time you'll see all the modifications you made.
+    *i.* Final result: if you go to your fork at GitLab and select your *main branch*, this time you'll see all the modifications you made.

 4. Submit a Merge request: